USC’s playoff hopes squashed with loss to Utah in Pac-12 Championship

 A drive that saw redshirt senior Brett Neilon go down with an injury and ended in Williams’ fourth interception of the season proved to be the nail in the coffin for USC.

-Neilon, who will be enshrined in USC football fans’ memories with his iconic push on a key fourth down against Oregon State earlier in the year, pumped the crowd up as he was carted off of the field.
+Neilon, who will be enshrined in USC football fans’ memories after his iconic push on a key fourth down against Oregon State earlier in the year, waved to the crowd as he was carted off of the field.

 “Losing Neilon at the end when we had a little bit of momentum certainly hurt, too, because now, you’re shifting a lot of people and some of our depth showed up a little bit there at the end,” Riley said.